Fisherman's Friends (film)

 Fisherman's Friends is a 2019 British comedy-drama film directed by Chris Foggin from a screenplay by Nick Moorcroft, Meg Leonard and Piers Ashworth.

 The film was inspired by a true story about Fisherman's Friends, a group of Cornish fishermen from Port Isaac who were signed by Universal Records and achieved a top 10 hit with their debut album of traditional sea shanties.

 The film stars Daniel Mays, James Purefoy, David Hayman, Dave Johns, Sam Swainsbury, Tuppence Middleton, Noel Clarke, Christian Brassington, Maggie Steed and Jade Anouka.

 Plot

-A fast living, cynical London music executive, Danny, reluctantly heads to Cornwall on his colleague Henry's stag weekend, where he's pranked by his boss, Troy, into trying to sign a group of shanty-singing fishermen.
-Danny becomes the ultimate ‘fish out of water’, struggling to gain the respect and enthusiasm of the unlikely boy band that consists of Jim, Jago, Leadville and Rowan, who all value friendship and community over fame and fortune.
-Attempting to overcome the fishermen's scepticism about the music business, Danny finds himself drawn into the community, has his integrity tested and ultimately is shown the meaning of loyalty, love and friendship.
-This forces Danny to re-evaluate what really matters in life, ultimately giving him the chance of a different kind of success which leads to him falling in love with Jim's daughter, Alwyn.
+Danny, a London music executive, travels to Cornwall for a colleague’s stag weekend.
+While there, his boss challenges him to try to secure a record deal with a group of local fishermen who perform sea shanties.
+Although he initially treats the idea as a joke, Danny approaches the group, whose members are wary of the music industry and uninterested in commercial success.
+As he spends more time in the village, he becomes involved in the community and begins to reconsider his work and priorities.
+Danny develops a relationship with Alwyn, the daughter of one of the fishermen, which further complicates his position.
+He is eventually forced to choose between pursuing the deal on industry terms or respecting the group’s wishes and way of life.